 Sometimes referred to as ‘laughing gas’, nitrous oxide is administered through a mask that is placed over your nose.
 The gas helps you to feel relaxed, and many people say that they feel slightly ‘tipsy’ and disorientated when they use it.
 However, it wears off quickly and so your dentist will need to carefully control how much you have.
 This type of sedation is the only one with which you may be able to drive yourself home after – but this is only with the express permission of your dentist.

 A pill may be given to help induce mild to moderate sedation.
-Usually from the same family of medicines as Valium, the pill is usually taken around an hour before your procedure and will make you feel drowsy, but won’t send you to sleep.
+Usually, from the same family of medicines as Valium, the pill is usually taken around an hour before your procedure and will make you feel drowsy, but won’t send you to sleep.
 For a slightly stronger effect to facilitate moderate sedation, a slightly higher dose may be given.
-In these cases, the patient can sometimes become unconscious, but can be easily awaken with a gentle shake.Intravenous Sedation
+In these cases, the patient can sometimes become unconscious but can be easily awakened with a gentle shake.Intravenous Sedation

 Intravenous or IV drugs are for moderate sedation and are administered via an injection into the vein.
 This type of sedation works very quickly and can be carefully monitored and adjusted as needed.